Why I Can NOT Recommend EveryPlate Meal Kit Delivery

 The problem I have with them is their business practices.
 First off, their billing is weird.
 They bill you for the base cost of the box but if you have premium recipes, you’re billed for that separately and if you have any add-on items, you’re also billed for that separately.
 So my box with them actually had three invoices that I paid.
 This is confusing when you check out because even though I chose the premium recipe and the add-on items, the bill I “paid” when I checked out was just for the base box.
 Then it auto-bills the additional invoices.
 I don’t recall actually seeing those billed items.

-I noticed this the very first time I got a box with them back in 2021.
+The very first time I got a box from them, back on 2021, I noticed this practice.
 I didn’t like it but thought, well, it’s weird but it’s just how they do it.
 And I only got the one box from them that time so I didn’t give it anymore thought.

 But after trying them a second time, I like it even less and I think it’s part of their shadiness, because when you check out, you think you’re paying one price, but you’re actually paying more.